Quick Answer: What Should A GCP Migration Checklist Include?

 For each database, object store, file share, queue, and analytical pipeline, document source of truth, migration method, downtime window, sync strategy, validation checks, retention policy, encryption requirement, and rollback criteria.
 If the data plan is weak, the workload is not ready even if the compute target is clear.

 Use a companion data migration checklist for field mapping, deduplication, transformation rules, sample checks, control totals, reconciliation, failed-record handling, and sign-off evidence.
 For regulated or customer-facing systems, rehearse the data move before production cutover and keep the validation evidence available for audit and stakeholder review.
+If ERP or operations data is involved, ERP integration and modernization services can help keep source-of-truth and reconciliation decisions from becoming afterthoughts.

 5. Prove Security And Compliance Before Cutover

 Security is not a final approval checkbox.
 It should shape the landing zone, runtime platform, data movement, deployment process, and support model from the beginning.
+When cloud-facing risks need independent review, security testing services can validate access, configuration, storage, deployment paths, observability, and operational controls before the cutover window.

 6. Model Cost Before And After Migration